-It's finally time to fix our problem from earlier.
+It's finally time to fix the repetition of the cutscene.
 In order to prevent the event from repeating, we want the party to step off the event tile before the event ends.
 We could use \$00 to begin an action queue for Terra, but we don't know who will be leading the party when the player steps on the event tile.
 If the player were to switch Biggs to the front of the party, our event would fall apart.
 Therefore, we should begin the queue with the \$31 command.